 Known as Red Blount, he was appointed United States Postmaster General by President Richard Nixon, serving in that position from 1969 to 1972.
 He was the last Postmaster General within the Presidential Cabinet, and he led the privatization of the USPS, serving as its first director.
 Blount and his brother also founded a building contractor company, working on such projects as the Louisiana Superdome in New Orleans and Cape Canaveral’s Complex 39A, which launched Apollo 11, and eventually sold to Lehman Brothers in 1999 for $1.35 billion.
 He was president of the United States Chamber of Commerce in 1968.
 His autobiography, Doing It My Way, was published in 1996.
 He and his wife were noted philanthropists and patrons of the arts, giving $21.5 million to establish a new home for the Alabama Shakespeare Festival in 1985, the largest private donation to American theatre at the time.
 The Blount Foundation established the Blount Scholars Program at UA with a $7 million endowment in 1999.
 Blount passed away in 2002.

-Nan Boden is Head of Global Alliances at Google where she leads the group within Google that is responsible for technology partnering with companies that build their businesses on Google Cloud Platform, Google Apps, Google Maps and Google for Education products.
+Nan Boden is Senior Director of Google.
 She joined Google in 2013 via acquisition in the division that designs, develops and deploys Google’s data centers, where she handled various strategy matters as well as mergers and acquisitions.
 Boden was formerly CEO of Myricom, a pioneer in high-performance computer networking and a successful Caltech spinoff.
 She started her career as a software engineer, and later moved into business roles such as EVP, CFO, member of Myricom’s Board of Directors and CEO.
-She earned a Ph.D. and master’s degree in computer science from Caltech and a bachelor’s degree in applied mathematics from the University of Alabama.
+She earned a Ph.D. and master’s degree in computer science from Caltech and a bachelor’s degree in applied mathematics from The University of Alabama.
 She also has an M.B.A. from UCLA Anderson.
 She is a native of Athens, Alabama.

 Norbert Leo Butz